davidemiceli/chainode/README.md

   </a>
 </p>

-Chainode allows to exchange data (as transactions) between participants using encrypted messages with the signature of each participant.
+Chainode is a fast and lightweight private blockchain that allows to exchange data (i.e. transactions) between participants using encrypted messages with the signature of each participant.
 These transactions are stored as blocks in a distributed ledger.

 Chainode is written in pure Javascript for Node.js.
 It is a work in progress.